 “Lord, I thank you that I manage my time well and no longer take on more work than I can handle”.

-“Lord, I praise you because I am fearfully and wonderfully made!
-Thank you for teaching me to eat well and get the rest I need”
+“Jesus, I praise you because I am fearfully and wonderfully made!
+Thank you for teaching me to eat well and get the rest I need.”

 I’ve just discovered Deuteronomy 4:9 and have begun praying that as well.
 Like this: “Lord, thank you that I remember what you have shown me and taught me.
 I will teach my children your wisdom as well.”

-So, the next time I report to you, Godsy Girl, my self care grade will be improved.
-Likewise, I will be stronger, healthier and wiser for God’s kingdom.
+So, the next time I report to you, Christian Woman, my self-care grade will be improved.
+Likewise, I will be stronger, healthier, and wiser for God’s kingdom.

 Other scriptures to feed your subconscious spirit: